webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 {{< figure src="/images/05-twcc-idea.png">}}

 Unlike in REMB, a TWCC receiver doesn't try to estimate it's own incoming bitrate.
-It just lets the sender know which packets where received and when.
+It just lets the sender know which packets were received and when.
 Based on these reports, the sender has a very up-to-date idea of what is happening in the network.

 - The sender creates an RTP packet with a special TWCC header extension, containing a list of packet sequence numbers.
 - The receiver responds with a special RTCP feedback message letting the sender know if and when each packet was received.